dmiller15/stranger-project/README.md

 `ssh -A ubuntu@<IP>`

 You should then be in the VM and are able to run your analyses.

+There is also a command line tool to view and manage your VMs from the login node.

+Run `nova` to print a list of options.

 ### VM Flavors and Snapshots